-- (i) 25% natural gas in a biogas fired unit at the 15 ppm (digester gas) or 25 ppm (landfill gas) NOx level, when it is necessary, if the only alternative to limiting natural gas to 10% would be shutting down the unit and flaring more biogas. - (ii) 50% natural gas in a digester gas-fired unit at the 15 ppm NOx level, when it is necessary as specified in clause (c) (10)(A)(i) and for units installed on or after September 5, 2008 provided the unit has demonstrated compliance with the NOx limits in paragraph (c)(1) applicable to units fired exclusively on natural gas.
+- (A) The Executive Officer may approve the burning of more than 10% percent natural gas up to: - (i) 25% percent natural gas in a biogas fired unit at the 15 ppm (digester gas) or 25 ppm (landfill gas) NOx level, when it is necessary, if the only alternative to limiting natural gas to 10% percent would be shutting down the unit and flaring more biogas. - (ii) 50% percent natural gas in a digester gas-fired unit at the 15 ppm NOx level, when it is necessary as specified in clause (c)(119)(A)(i) and for any units installed on or after September 5, 2008 provided the unit has demonstrated compliance with the NOx limits in paragraph (c)(1) applicable to units fired exclusively on natural gas.

-For units subject to this subparagraph, the percent natural gas usage shall be based on the facility monthly average biogas usage by the biogas units and the higher heating value of the fuels used.
+For any units subject to this subparagraph, the percent natural gas usage shall be based on the facility monthly average biogas usage by the biogas units and the higher heating value of the fuels used.

-- (B) Any biogas-fired unit burning more than the approved percent natural gas as determined under subparagraph (c)(10)(A) shall comply with the weighted average NOx limit specified in paragraph (c)(3). - (11) Notwithstanding the NOx emission limits specified in Table 1146-1 of paragraph (c)(1), an owner or operator shall not operate units at a municipal sanitation service facility in a manner that discharges NOx emissions (referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes) in excess of: - (A) 9 ppm for Group II and Group III units; or - (B) 9 ppm, upon burner replacement, for Group III units that were installed or modified prior to September 5, 2008 complying with a previous NOx emission limit of 12 ppm or less shall; or - (C) 30 ppm for thermal fluid heaters; or - (D) 30 ppm, upon burner replacement, for any low-fuel use unit complying with paragraph (c)(5). - (d) Compliance Determination
+- (B) Any biogas-fired unit burning more than the approved percent natural gas as determined under subparagraph $(c)(\frac{119}{2})(A)$ shall comply with the weighted average NOx limit specified in paragraph $(c)(\frac{32}{2})$. - (1210) Notwithstanding the NOx emission limits specified in Table 1146-1 of paragraph (c)(1) and paragraph (e)(3), and until a Regulation XI rule referenced in paragraph (f)(5) is adopted or amended and that rule compliance date occurs, an owner or operator shall not operate units at a municipal sanitation service facility in a manner that discharges NOx emissions (referenced at 3 percent volume stack gas oxygen on a dry basis averaged over a period of 15 consecutive minutes) in excess of: - (A) 9 ppm for Group II and Group III units; or - (B) 9 ppm, upon burner replacement, for Group III units that were installed or modified prior to September 5, 2008 complying with a previous NOx emission limit of 12 ppm or less; or - (C) 30 ppm for thermal fluid heaters; or

+- (D) 30 ppm, upon burner replacement, for any low-fuel use unit complying with paragraph (c)(54). - (d) Compliance Determination